Leadwerks/Documentation/shaderprogramming.md

 | 6 | RGBA | occlusion | roughness | metalness |  _alpha_* |
 | 7 | R11G11B10F | albedo.r | albedo.g | albedo.b |  _alpha_* |

-Although color attachments 0 and 3 do not store an alpha component, the alpha value should still be written by the shader for blending to work correctly.
+*Although some color attachments do not store an alpha component, the alpha value should still be written by the shader for blending to work correctly.

 ## Vertex Inputs